pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/5-adapting-costs.md

 ## Introduction

 By the end of [Part 4](4-generation-data.md) the model has the right **demand** and **fleet size**: installed coal and gas capacity sit near KEGOC 2020.
-Dispatch does **not**: the model runs almost entirely on coal, and on top of that still sheds **~7.7 TWh** of load on electrically isolated buses, a **network** problem addressed in [Part 6](6-network-topology.md) and [Part 7](7-transmission-network.md).
+Dispatch does **not**: the model runs almost entirely on coal.
 This tutorial checks the piece that is independent of network topology: **is the coal-over-gas dispatch actually explained by fuel and O&amp;M costs?** Rather than assume the answer, we replace the generic **technology-data** defaults with real Kazakhstan-specific fuel and O&amp;M data and let the numbers speak.

 After the custom fleet, annual **Supply** still looks roughly like: